Builder's Guide

 lnd will then print a 24 word cipher seed mnemonic, which can be used to recover the wallet in case of data loss.
 The user should write this down and keep in a safe place.

 In case a node needs to be recovered from an existing seed, this can also be done through the create command.
-Please refer to the recovery guide for more information about recovering a node.
+Please refer to the for more information about recovering a node.

 Unlocking a wallet